-There's a vast array of choices out there too, from those of big brands like Sony and Bose to cheaper options from brands you may never have heard of.
-We've picked 10 of the top models you'll find online and in the high street today.
+There's a vast array of choices out there, from big name brands like Sony and Bose to cheaper options from lesser-known players, such as Fugoo and Bayan.
+We've picked a selection of the top models you'll find online and on the high street today.

-As well as listening to their audio chops and measuring how loud they can really go with a sound meter, we had a look at whether they can stream video without introducing significant audio delay.
-There's nothing more annoying than watching a movie where the soundtrack is just slightly out of sync.
-In the review pages, you'll see this under the Netflix test banner: it passes if we could stomach watching a movie with the delay.
+As well as listening to their audio chops and measuring how loud they can really go with a sound meter, we had a look at whether the portable speakers listed above can stream video without suffering significant audio delay.

 If you're not yet down with the jargon of the Bluetooth speaker world, NFC is used to pair up a speaker with your phone more easily — you just wave it over the NFC sensor in the speaker.
 AptX, meanwhile, is a higher-quality Bluetooth audio codec that improves sound quality with aptX-compatible phones and tablets.